Quest for Gold

 Sport-Specific Athlete Selection Criteria

-Ontario Blind Sports Association is pleased to announce a draft list of athletes and alternates who have been nominated for Ontario Cards under the 2018-2019 Quest for Gold – Ontario Athlete Assistance Program (OAAP).
-The athletes nominated were selected using the sport specific selection criteria developed by Ontario Blind Sports Association and applied by (the) Selection Committee.
+Ontario Blind Sports Association is pleased to announce the final list of athletes and alternates who have been selected for Ontario Cards under the 2019-2020 Quest for Gold – Ontario Athlete Assistance Program (OAAP).
+The athletes nominated were selected using the sport specific selection criteria developed by Ontario Blind Sports Association and applied by the PSO Selection Committee.

 - Nader Ibrahim